 Home-made single-phase smart wallbox 230V 7.3kW max (32A)

-• EVSE module Creasol DomBusEVSE
+- EVSE module Creasol DomBusEVSE

-• Type-B RCCB 2P 40A that is able to detect differential currents protecting the circuit even if currents are in DC.
+- Type-B RCCB 2P 40A that is able to detect differential currents protecting the circuit even if currents are in DC.

-• One energy meter DDS238-2 ZN/S (Modbus version) to keep account of energy fed to the vehicle, charging power, ...
+- One energy meter DDS238-2 ZN/S (Modbus version) to keep account of energy fed to the vehicle, charging power, ...
 This is a very accurate class-1 energy meter.
 This energy meter is not mandatory: it is possible to omit it saving space and cost, but you would lose the statistics and charts on power and energy used for recharging the vehicle.

-• One 2P 40A contactor to enable / remove mains power supply to the vehicle, disconnecting the vehicle if charging process is OFF.
+- One 2P 40A contactor to enable / remove mains power supply to the vehicle, disconnecting the vehicle if charging process is OFF.

-• One energy meter DDS238-2 ZN/S connected to the electricity grid, to detect the import/export power and keep account of energy, voltage, power factor and frequency.
+- One energy meter DDS238-2 ZN/S connected to the electricity grid, to detect the import/export power and keep account of energy, voltage, power factor and frequency.
 This is also good to measure the power and energy consumed by the building, and have nice graphs showing these parameters over the years.

-In case of home automation system with an already existing grid power meter, providing power value with max 10s interval, it's possible to use it without connecting the meter to DomBusEVSE, but adding a simple automation that set a virtual device Grid Power on DomBusEVSE when power changes; the power value should be negative in case that power is exported to the grid.
+In case of home automation system with an already existing grid power meter, providing power value with max 10s interval, it's possible to use it by sending power value to DomBusEVSE by a simple automation that sets a virtual device Grid Power on DomBusEVSE when power changes; the power value should be negative in case that power is exported to the grid. - Type-2 cable or Type-1 cable to connect the vehicle, and of course some wires to connect all parts together.
+EV cable for single-phase recharge has 4 wires: Line, Neutral, PE and Control Pilot.

-• If 13.6Vdc power supply is missing, a power supply unit 13.6V 15W is needed
+- If 13.6Vdc power supply is missing, a power supply unit 13.6V 15W is needed.

 DomBusEVSE module works in both stand-alone (without a domotic controller) and with a domotic controller like Home Assistant, Node-RED, Domoticz, ...
 In the latter case a USB/RS485 adapter is needed to interface the domotic controller with the DomBuseEVSE module.
 Please note that RS485 bus needs two terminating resistors (100 - 150 Ohm, connected between A and B terminal blocks) on the bus ends: if needed, it's possible to open the EVSE module (unscrewing the 4 screws) and shorting, by a solder iron, the 2 PCB pads named Rb.
+Modbus version of DomBusEVSE have terminating resistor already enabled.

 Configuration

-Make all wirings as indicated in the diagram above (click to get the PDF schematic with higher resolution), but connect only the energy meter that measures energy to the electric vehicle.
+Make all wirings as indicated in the diagram above (click to get the PDF schematic with higher resolution), but connect only the energy meter that measures EV energy to the electric vehicle.

-We suggest to put the wallbox modules in a indoor switchbox, possibly near the point where you'll park your car, but also near the main switchbox or solar inverter, if exists, to minimize cable length: use 6mm² (or 10mm²) wires for the mains power supply.
+We suggest to put the wallbox modules in a indoor switchbox, possibly near the point where you park the vehicle, but also near the main switchbox or solar inverter, if exists, to minimize cable length: use 6mm² (or 10mm²) wires for the mains power supply.
 Then place a small 10x10cm box where the electric car is parked, indoor or outdoor, connected by 3x 6mm² (or 10mm²) wires (L,N,PE) plus a shielded 2x0.22mm² cable (standard cable for alarm systems): one wire is connected to the CP terminal block (control pilot), and other wire + shield are connected to PE/GND.
 The Type-2 or Type-1 cable (with only plug connector to the vehicle) will be connected to the small box.

 Finally, DomBusEVSE has additional support for: